Tannu392/My_Portfolio/README.md

 👯 Open to collaborating on exciting projects and innovative ideas
 💬 Ask me about web development, and full stack projects
 ⚡ Always learning, building, and leveling up<br>
-📫 You can reach me directly through the contact form on my portfolio website<br>👇<br>
+📫 You can reach me directly through the contact form on my portfolio website 👇<br>
 🔗link-https://tannu392.github.io/My_Portfolio/<br>
 🔗 Connect with me: www.linkedin.com/in/tannu-4604a1264